Radial tire: Construction

 A series of plies of cord reinforces a tire.
 Without this, a tire would be flexible and weak.
 The network of cords that gives the tire strength and shape is called the carcass.
 Since the 1960s, all common tires have a carcass of cords of polyester, steel, or other textile materials, inlaid with several layers of rubber.

 In the past, the fabric was built up on a flat steel drum, with the cords at angles of about +60 and −60 degrees from the direction of travel, so they criss-crossed over each other.
 They were called cross ply or bias ply tires.
 The plies were turned up around the steel wire beads and the combined tread/sidewall applied.
 The green (uncured) tire was loaded over a curing bladder and shaped into the mold.
 This shaping process caused the cords in the tire to assume an S-shape from bead to bead.
 The angle under the tread, the crown angle, stretched down to about 36 degrees.
 In the sidewall region the angle was 45 degrees, and in the bead it remained at 60 degrees.
 The low crown angle gave rigidity to support the tread and the high sidewall angle gave comfort.
-To increase strength, the manufacturer would increase the number of plies, and the heat buildup in the tire.
+To increase strength the manufacturer would increase the number of plies and as a result the heat buildup in the tire.

 By comparison, radial tires lay all of the cord plies at 90 degrees to the direction of travel (that is, across the tire from lip to lip).
 This design avoids having the plies rub against each other as the tire flexes, reducing the tire's rolling friction.
 This allows vehicles with radial tires to achieve better fuel economy than with bias-ply tires.
 It also accounts for the slightly "low on air" (bulging) look that radial tire sidewalls have, especially when compared to bias-ply tires.

 With only radial cords, a radial tire would not be sufficiently rigid at the contact with the ground.
 To add further stiffness, the entire tire is surrounded by additional belts oriented closer to the direction of travel, but usually at some "spiral" angle.
 These belts can be made of steel (hence the term steel-belted radial), polyester, or Aramid fibers such as Twaron or Kevlar.

 In this way, low radial tires separate the tire carcass into two separate systems: